All Episodes

 That's what's being blamed for no hurricanes.

-Well, they're really ticked off about that.
+Oh, they're really ticked off about that.

-The left is beside themselves there aren't any hurricanes.
+The left is beside themselves.

-Because that you know, Katrina, global warming is supposed to be every hurricane, you know, a week and it's deadlier than the one before it, and there haven't been any.
+There aren't any hurricanes because after Katrina, global warming is supposed to be every hurricane, you know, a week and it's deadlier than the one before it.

 They're just vacant, folks.